-<PathName> String containing the path to the destination directory.
+Parameters: <pathname></pathname> String containing the path to the destination directory.
+The path and file name comply with Windows conventions.
+Note that the folder references in the string are case-sensitive.
 Example: //Open directory "\Public".

-MMEM:CDIR '\Public'
+MMEM:CDIR '\Public' Manual operation: See "File Manager" on page 366